2007 Australian federal election: Pre-election issues

 On 7 June in a speech promoting the government's handling of the economy, Treasurer Peter Costello recalled the learner driver slogan of the 2004 election: "This [the economy] is like a highly engineered racing car and I tell you what, I wouldn't be putting an L-plate driver in the cockpit at the moment".
 August 2007 saw, for the first time during an election campaign, a 0.25-point interest-rate rise to 6.5 per cent by the Reserve Bank, the sixth rise since the last election in 2004.
 Labor used the news to argue that the Coalition could not be trusted to keep interest rates low, while Costello argued that interest rates would be higher under Labor.
 In November 2007 interest rates were raised for the sixth time since the 2004 election, to a 10-year high of 6.75 per cent.
-In response to Labor criticism of the government on the rate rises, Howard stated in August 2007 "[Rudd] can scour every transcript, and I will make them available, of every interview that I gave during that election campaign and he will find no such commitment.
-During October 2007 Immigration Minister Kevin Andrews's decision to cut Australia's refugee intake and expressing public concern about Sudanese migrants was branded as racist.
+In response to Labor criticism of the government on the rate rises, Howard stated in August 2007 "[Rudd] can scour every transcript, and I will make them available, of every interview that I gave during that election campaign and he will find no such commitment."
+In late September, Sudanese Australian Liep Gony was murdered by two white assailants.
+Initial off-the-record statements by police officers falsely attributed the murder to gang violence, leading to a press and political storm around so-called African gangs.
+During this period, Immigration Minister Kevin Andrews criticised Sudanese Australians on various occasions for "not fitting in" and suggested they were disposed towards "un-Australian" violence.
+As a result of this discourse, the government decided to cut the percentage of refugee visas given to Africans from 70% to 30%.